The MiSTer Station

 Making space for others parts by fasten the down-step (LM2596, datasheet) (XL4005, datasheet) to the other side of the PSU wall.
 The dimensions of the XL4005 is: 61.7 mm x 26.2 mm x 15 mm, and fit perfectly.

-A heatsink on the XL4005 is a good idea as usual🔥.
+A heatsink on the XL4005 is a good idea as usual 🔥.

-Set it to 5.15V (same as the original DC wall plug measured with my multi-meter) from 6,18 V to 7,56 V (differs from usage and measurement tool, so I am not sure here) from the PSU.
+Set it to 5.15 V (same as the original DC wall plug measured with my multi-meter), after down-steping from previous 6,18 V or 7,56 V (differs from usage and measurement tool, so I am not sure here) from the PS1 PSU.

 Not to high, because the network (Rj45) port will hit the top cover.
 In contrast it maybe will be a good idea to keep the board a bit tight to the top part over that network port just so that the DE10-Nano can’t move inside the Playstation case later on.

-Stand ofs in three of the corners make it reasonable secure.
+Stand ofs in three of the four corners make it reasonable secure.
 No bricks and not even screwed in to the board itself in this end.

 The front ports